oh-lang/oh/wishlist.md

 * `(m;)!: m_` creates a temporary with the current instance's values, while resetting the current instance to a default instance -- i.e., calling `;;renew_()`.
     Internally, this swaps pointers, but not actual data, so this method should be faster than copy for dynamically-allocated types.
+This method cannot be overridden.
+Similarly for `(m.)!: m_`, although this may elide the `renew_` call on the temporary.
 * `..map_(an_(m.): ~t_): t_` to easily convert types or otherwise transform
     the data held in `m`.
 This method consumes `m`.
 You can also overload `map_` to define other useful transformations on your class, but not override.